linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

 return M
     {{< /file >}}

-1. Create a `fetch.lua` file in the `lua/example-plugin` directory, and give it the content shown below.
-You can also find the file's contents [here](example-plugin/lua/example-plugin/fetch.lua).
+1. Create a `fetch.lua` file in the `lua/example-plugin` directory, and add the content shown in the example file below.

     {{< file "lua/example-plugin/fetch.lua" lua >}}
 -- Imports the module for handling SQLite.